Shubhamjatara/human_code_library_js/README.md

 # human_code_library_js
-I am creating library for daily use js methods which we need on daily basis
+This is open source library anyone can contribute and add methods that we need on daily basis